zobront/quickpoc/README.md

 - sol2uml (`npm i -g sol2uml`)
 - bash v4.0+

-1) download the `quickpoc` file from this repo.
+1) download the `turbopoc` file from this repo.

 2) set up your block explorer API keys and RPC URL for mainnet simulation in `conf` file

-3) you can then run it directly by calling the file (`./quickpoc`)
+3) you can then run it directly by calling the file (`./turbopoc`)

 4) more conveniently, install it globally:
 - put it somewhere you won't touch it (usually `~/bin`)
 - if this folder isn't already in your path, open your bash run control file (for example, `~/.zshrc`) and add the following line: `export PATH="$PATH:/Users/path_to_folder_holding_file`
 - call `chmod +x path_to_file` to make the file executable
-- you should then be able to call `quickpoc` from any folder to generate the POC folder within it.
+- you should then be able to call `turbopoc` from any folder to generate the POC folder within it.

 ## troubleshooting
 ### unknown option: -A